J535D165/CoronaWatchNL/data-ic/README.md

 ## Data update

 All datasets are updated on a daily base.
-Availability depends on the publication by RIVM.
+Availability depends on the publication by NICE and LCPS.

 ## Data format